 - If you used the progestin-only pill or combined EC pills, you can resume or start any birth control method right away.
 For the next 7 days, you also must use a barrier method (condoms, diaphragm, and spermicides) along with your regular birth control method or not have sexual intercourse.

 - If you used ulipristal and want to resume or start using a hormonal birth control method (pill, patch, ring, implant, shot, or hormonal IUD), you need to wait to do so until 5 days after taking ulipristal.
 You also must use a barrier method (or not have sexual intercourse) until your next menstrual period.
 Using a hormonal birth control method and taking ulipristal at the same time can reduce the effectiveness of both medications.

-Keep in mind that EC does not prevent sexually transmitted infections.
-If you are at risk of getting a sexually transmitted infection and have had unprotected sex, see your gynecologist or other health care professional.
+Keep in mind that EC does not prevent sexually transmitted infections (STIs).
+If you are at risk of getting an STI and have had unprotected sex, see your ob-gyn or other health care professional.

-Emergency Contraception (EC): Methods that are used to prevent pregnancy after a woman has had sex without birth control, after the method she used has failed, or if a woman is raped.
-Emergency contraception methods include progestin-only pills, ulipristal, birth control pills taken in specific amounts, or a copper intrauterine device.
-The pills must be taken within 5 days of unprotected sex to reduce the risk of pregnancy.
+Emergency Contraception (EC): Methods that are used to prevent pregnancy after a woman has had sex without birth control, after the method has failed, or after a rape.

 Estrogen: A female hormone produced in the ovaries.